 The Twin Cities and beyond are a vibrant tapestry of murals and public art both old and new.
 Many interpret history, notable people, and reflects and reveals our society now and in the past while enhancing civic spaces.

 The county’s largest city boasts a variety of murals and statues.
 Founder, George Washington sits two stories tall at KeyBank.
-Created in 1986 by Puyallup artist Darrell Harlow, the mural of the city’s founding father is a public tribute to the former slave.
+Created in 1986 by Puyallup artist Darrell Harlow, the mural of the city’s founding father is a public tribute.
 The most recent installation commemorating the founder is within eyesight of the mural.
 The statue of Washington, his wife Mary Jane and dog Rockwood is just south, upon a bench in the park he is named for adjacent Timberland Library.

 From George Washington Park another important part of Centralia’s history is observed.
 A colorful and abstract mural The Resurrection of Wesley Everest overlooks the park from the former Elks building.
 Completed in 1997 by painter Mike Alewitz, the mural depicts the laborer’s side of the 1919 Armistice Day Centralia Massacre.

 A cenotaph to the four legionnaires killed that fateful day sits below in the park.
 Erected in 1924, The Sentinel by Alonzo Victor Lewis is a bronze soldier, his rifle at the ready.
 Below his feet are the words: It was their destiny – rather it was their duty — the highest of us is but a sentry at his post.

 Just up the block is the mural of Wild Bill Hickok at the Fox Theatre advertising the upcoming Buffalo Bill’s Wild West show in 1910.
 Further in the heart of historic downtown other murals are found including the Centralia Hotel, a scene from the 1890s of an oxen logging operation, a mural of a fire wagon and one of a steamboat.